sherstpasha/StackMix-OCR-ui/README.md

 ## 🎯 NEW!
 Web Interface

-**Now with easy-to-use web interface!** Train your OCR models through a simple browser interface.
+**Now with easy-to-use web interface!** Train your OCR models and generate synthetic data through a simple browser interface.

 ### Quick Start with UI: